Leviticus 10 – The Conduct of Priests

 i.
 Fire is a figure of searching judgment and purification.
 Our works for Jesus will be judged by fire (1 Corinthians 3:13-15), and Jesus is described as having eyes like a flame of fire (Revelation 1:14).
 He has eyes of searching judgment and discernment.

 c.
-They died before the LORD: They may well have been struck down in the Most Holy Place itself.
+They died before the LORD: They may have been struck down in the tabernacle, the tent of meeting itself.

 3. (3) God’s warning to Moses and Aaron.